Vitaliy-Pudlovskyy/volyn-hunting-ml/README.md

 | `clustering.py` | ground typology (K-Means + PCA) | k by silhouette+elbow; State Reserve excluded as a domain outlier (it formed a degenerate singleton, silhouette 0.78) |
 | `anomaly_detection.py` | Isolation Forest event detection | `contamination` only sets the flag cutoff — it does **not** enter `score_samples`, so the anomaly *ranking* is identical across 0.02/0.05/0.10; validated against real events, not a self-referential stability metric |

+**Note on regression figures:** the population line in the `regression.py` plots is the *mean count per reporting ground*, not the oblast-wide total (unlike the Time Series tab, which sums a fixed 24-ground stable subset).
+Both are correct, honest numbers — they just answer different questions — and the app labels this explicitly to avoid the two tabs looking contradictory.

 #### Honest correction — classification cross-validation
 The classifier originally used `StratifiedKFold(shuffle=True)`, which mixes years and lets the model train on future data to predict the past — a leak the rest of the project explicitly guards against.
 Switching to **`TimeSeriesSplit`** (train always strictly before test) gives the honest picture: